Babra-intern/Linux_101/solutions.md

 ![Alt text](images/Exercise%2013.PNG)

-# Excercise 14
+# Exercise 14

-(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 14, which shows all the solutions to Excercise 14)
+(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 14, which shows all the solutions to Exercise 14)

 ![Alt text](images/Exercise%2014.PNG)

-# Excercise 15
+# Exercise 15

-(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 15, which shows all the solutions to Excercise 15)
+(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 15, which shows all the solutions to Exercise 15)

 ![Alt text](images/Exercise%2015.PNG)